MicrosoftDocs/azure-devops-docs/docs/build-release/apps/cd/deploy-webdeploy-webapps.md

 ms.date: 01/02/2017
 ---

-# Implement continuous deployment of your app to an Azure App Services website
+# CD to Azure App Services

 [!INCLUDE [temp](../../_shared/version-rm-dev14.md)]

 Continuous deployment (CD) means starting an automated deployment process whenever a new successful build is available.
 Here we'll show you how to set up continuous deployment of your ASP.NET or Node app to an Azure App Services website using Release Management.

-You can also use these steps to deploy your app to an Azure Government Cloud by creating a suitable service endpoint for your Azure Government Cloud subscription.
+> You can also use these steps to deploy your app to an Azure Government Cloud by creating a suitable service endpoint for your Azure Government Cloud subscription.
 For more details, see the [Azure Government Cloud deployments](../../concepts/library/government-cloud.md).

-## Get set up
+## Prerequisites

-### Begin with a CI build

 Before you begin, you'll need a CI build that publishes your Web Deploy package.
 To set up CI for your specific type of app, see: